-When Federer revelled in his 20th Grand Slam at the Australian Open a year ago, it was widely accepted that only his nemesis Rafael Nadal on 17 had a chance of usurping him.
+When Federer revelled in his 20th Grand Slam at the Australian Open in 2018, it was widely accepted that only his nemesis Rafael Nadal had a chance of usurping him.
 Novak Djokovic had been felled by Chung Hyeon in the last 16 of the Australian Open, and was toiling to recover from tennis elbow when he lost to the unheralded Marco Cecchinato at the same stage of the French Open.
 The Belgrade behemoth's recovery since that humbling on Rod Laver has been truly remarkable and delivers a potentially decisive blow in how history will recall him.

-Three Grand Slams lifted on the bounce at Wimbledon, the US Open and the Australian Open has catapulted him onto 15 Majors in the space of seven months.
+Five Grand Slams lifted out of the last seven has catapulted him to 17 Majors.
 Suddenly he can see the summit of not only his era, but perhaps of all time.
-His 6-3 6-2 6-3 butchering of Nadal in the final of the Australian Open on Sunday was a brutal exhibition of his unfashionable greatness: winning 56 of 59 service points, clubbing 34 winners and committing just nine unforced errors.
+His 6-3 6-2 6-3 butchering of Nadal in the final of the Australian Open at the start of 2019 was a brutal exhibition of his unfashionable greatness: winning 56 of 59 service points, clubbing 34 winners and committing just nine unforced errors.
 It was akin to a tennis bloodbath as Nadal's spirit was scattered across Rod Laver Arena.
 It was much the same against Dominic Thiem in 2020.

 If Federer had done similar to Nadal on Laver, he would have had platitudes, hyperbole and GOAT garlands foisted upon him.
 But somehow Djokovic has never been viewed as an easy character to love.
 Certainly, not as much as Federer.
 Or his tennis.
 That is just how professional sport is.